devgateway/www.developmentgateway.org/_posts/2005-10-19-increasing-business-going-online.md

 ---
 layout: post
 title: "Increasing Business by Going Online"
-excerpt: >
+lede: |
     Most of the inquiries handled by Marvelous Batiks now come online.
 Above, Ms. Masawe displays samples of her beautiful textiles.
 Tanzania In Tanzania, more than half the population lives on...
-thumbnail: images/posts/2005/img3.png
+thumbnail: "images/posts/2005/img3.png"
-thumbnail-alt: Picture of on Ethiopian lady
+thumbnail-alt: "Picture of on Ethiopian lady"
-categories:
-  - category 1
-  - category 2
-tags:
-  - tag1
-  - tag2
-  - tag3
-author: Josh Powell
+author: "Josh Powell"
 ---

 ## Tanzania